 Getting to Southbank Parklands

-If you are arriving by train, you can get off at either Southbank station or South Brisbane, or by bus, you can get off in the city centre or if coming from the southern side of the River, there are many stops around the Parklands.
+If you are arriving by train, you can get off at Southbank Station or South Brisbane.
+If you are coming by bus, you can get off in the city centre or outside the entrance.
+If you come from the southern side of the river, there are many stops around the parklands.
 Visit Translink to find your route.

 Conclusion

 Southbank is your one-stop place for all-around entertainment.
-No matter what time of year you are here there is always something for you to do whether you’re a solo traveller, family or local.
+No matter what time of year you are here, there is always something for you to do, whether you’re a solo traveller, a family or a local.

 Caution